pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 // get all available metadata for a specific language along with metadata which have no language assigned
 $asset->getMetadata(null, 'en');

-// get all available metadata for a specific language discarding any that does not have language set
+// get exclusively all the metadata that have a specific language
 $asset->getMetadata(null, 'en', true);

 // get metadata in raw format. ie: including metadata input type, language, value and name